NASA returning SpaceX Crew-11 early after astronaut medical issue aboard International Space Station

 THE INTERNATIONAL SPACE STATION EXPLAINED: TWO DECADES OF ASTRONAUTS LIVING AND WORKING IN SPACE

-Isaacman said NASA astronaut Chris Williams will remain aboard the International Space Station representing NASA and the U.S.
+This includes NASA astronaut Chris Williams, who will remain aboard the International Space Station, per Issacman.

-The SpaceX Crew-12 launch, which is planned for Feb.
-15, could be moved up early, Isaacman said.
+Currently, the SpaceX Crew-12 launch is planned for Feb.
+15 but could be moved up earlier.

 The administrators didn't disclose whether the planned spacewalk on Jan.
 15 would continue as scheduled.